wonghang/jleague_rating/INPUT.md

 # jleague_rating
-Japan J League Ratings computed from eigenvectors
+Japan J League Ratings computed from eigenvectors.

 This code computes the ratings of Japan League football team from their raw data.